 The railway connects the two main islands of Sicily and Sardinia, by ferries departing from Civitavecchia in Rome and Villa San Giovanni in Calabria so you can discover the real Italy offshore.

-You can even travel to Italy on the train by taking the Eurostar to Paris, then on to Milan or Turin.
-For a truly stylish way to travel there’s always the Venice Simplon-Orient-Express, where the journey from London to Venice makes for an opulent start to your holiday.
+You can even travel to Italy by train by taking the Eurostar to Paris, then on to Milan or Turin.
+For a truly stylish way to travel there’s always the luxurious Venice Simplon-Orient-Express, where the journey from London to Venice makes for an opulent start to your holiday.
 Whether you travel all the way to Italy by train or use the railway to expand your trip, we can assure you, you will not regret it.

-Citalia’s train experts can take the strain for you by arranging a bespoke itinerary for you and ensure all your tickets are booked in advance, so you just need to start thinking about where you would like to visit, and we will make it happen.
+Citalia’s train experts can arrange a bespoke itinerary for you and ensure all your tickets are booked in advance, so you just need to start thinking about where you would like to visit, and we will make it happen.